• Blog

 Is it safe to sleep with an electric blanket on all night?

-Modern electric blankets with auto shut-off are designed for overnight use — the auto-off feature activates after a set period (typically 10–12 hours) as a built-in safety measure.
-Always follow the manufacturer's care and safety instructions: don't fold the blanket while it's on, ensure it's fully dry before use, and keep pets and young children away from unsupervised use.
-The blankets on this site come with automatic shut-off — it's a non-negotiable feature worth checking for in any electric blanket you consider.
+Modern electric blankets with auto shut-off are designed for overnight use — the auto-off feature activates after a set period (typically 10–12 hours).
+Always follow manufacturer care instructions: don't fold the blanket while it's on, ensure it's fully dry before use, and keep pets and young children away from unsupervised use.
+Auto shut-off is a non-negotiable feature worth confirming before you buy.

 Can I use an electric blanket on top of a regular comforter?

-Yes — and this is actually a common and effective setup.
-Use the electric blanket as a base layer underneath a comforter or duvet for maximum warmth retention, or on top as the heat source with the regular blanket below for the tactile softness.
-Either configuration works well.
-What you should avoid is sandwiching the electric blanket between two heavy, dense layers that could trap heat and cause overheating — use it with lighter layers if you're stacking.
+Yes — and this is a common and effective setup.
+Use the electric blanket as a base layer underneath a comforter for maximum warmth retention, or on top as the heat source with the regular blanket below for tactile softness.
+Avoid sandwiching the electric blanket between two heavy, dense layers that could trap heat and cause overheating.

 Do electric blankets use a lot of electricity?

 No — they're one of the most energy-efficient ways to stay warm at night.
-A typical electric blanket runs at 50–100 watts, compared to a space heater at 1,500 watts or central heating raising a whole room's temperature.
-Running an electric blanket for 8 hours overnight costs roughly a few cents in electricity at standard rates — far less than heating the whole room to sleeping temperature.
+A typical electric blanket runs at 50–100 watts, compared to a space heater at 1,500 watts.
+Running an electric blanket for 8 hours overnight costs roughly a few cents at standard electricity rates — far less than heating a whole room to sleeping temperature.

 What's the difference between a heated throw and a heated blanket?

-Size and intended use, mostly.
-A heated throw (typically around 50"×60") is sized for single-person sofa or chair use — it's portable, compact, and often used for living room evenings, reading, or watching TV rather than sleeping.
-A heated blanket in Twin, Full, or larger sizes is sized for bed use and typically has the dual zone control that makes it useful for two people.
-A throw is the casual companion; a full-size electric blanket is the bed upgrade.
+Size and intended use.
+A heated throw (typically around 50"×60") is sized for single-person sofa or chair use — portable, compact, and ideal for living room evenings rather than sleeping.
+A heated blanket in Twin, Full, or larger is sized for bed use and typically includes dual zone control.
+The throw is the casual companion; the full-size electric blanket is the bed upgrade.

 How do I choose between a Sherpa blanket and a regular comforter for winter?

 It comes down to weight preference and sleeping style.
-A Sherpa blanket is typically lighter in fill but very warm due to the plush construction — it's a single layer that performs above its weight class and has a tactile quality that feels almost therapeutic.
-A comforter has fill inside (down, down alternative, or synthetic) and provides warmth through fill density and loft rather than surface texture.
-Side sleepers who move around a lot often prefer the drape of a lighter Sherpa; back sleepers who don't move much often prefer the even warmth distribution of a comforter.
-Both work — they're just different sensory experiences.
+A Sherpa blanket is typically lighter in fill but very warm due to the plush construction — it performs above its weight class and has a tactile quality that feels almost therapeutic.
+A comforter provides warmth through fill density and loft rather than surface texture.
+Side sleepers who move around often prefer the drape of a lighter Sherpa; back sleepers who don't move much often prefer the even warmth distribution of a comforter.

-If you're leaning toward a non-electric option and want something that makes a bedroom feel genuinely different, the full blankets and comforter sets collection covers everything from thin seasonal quilts to thick faux fur comforter sets — something for every winter preference and every room.
+If you're leaning toward a non-electric option, our full blankets and comforter sets collection covers everything from thin seasonal quilts to thick faux fur comforter sets — something for every winter preference and every room.

 Tags